 Bruce has been a member of InterWest's IT team since 2006, focusing on investments in the enterprise B2B SaaS market.
-He is a former board member of Marketo (Nasdaq: MKTO), and currently serves on the boards of Appmesh, Aria Systems, Biba, C9, Damballa, Splice Machine and Stellar Loyalty, and is a board observer of Totango and co-led InterWest's investment in Doximity and Opal Labs.
+He is a former board member of Marketo (NASDAQ: MKTO), and currently serves on the boards of Appmesh, Aria Systems, Damballa, Splice Machine and Stellar Loyalty, and is a board observer of Totango and co-led InterWest's investment in Doximity and Opal Labs.

 Prior to joining InterWest, Bruce held senior executive roles in engineering, product management and product marketing with companies such as Apple, AT&T, Oracle and Siebel Systems.
 Bruce's last operational role was as a member of the founding executive team of Siebel Systems where he served as SVP, Marketing and SVP, Products.
 He is credited by Forbes and IDC with creating the most effective B2B alliance program in the software industry.

-Bruce is also the president and founder of BendPoly, a professional skills academy located in Bend, Oregon that bridges the vocational gap between higher education and industry.
-He also created InterWest's summer internship program with Caltech to provide InterWest portfolio companies with early access to exceptional talent, and is helping to develop Bend, Oregon into a regional technology center.
+Bruce is the president and founder of BendPoly, a professional skills academy located in Bend, Oregon that bridges the vocational gap between higher education and industry and is helping to develop Bend, Oregon into a regional technology center.
+Bruce also created InterWest's summer internship program with Caltech to provide InterWest portfolio companies with early access to exceptional talent.

 Bruce attended the United States Military Academy, West Point, and received a B.S. in business administration from CSU, Sacramento.